wp-plugins/equivalent-mobile-redirect/readme.txt

 3. Next search for Equivalent Mobile Redirect and click the install button.
 4. Locate the "EMR Redirect" settings menu
 5. Enable mobile redirect by checking the enable checkbox.
+6. Enable Homepage redirect by checking the enbale checkbox and enter the corrosponding mobile site URL (ex. http://example.com).
-6. Fill in the full site page title (ex.
-Home) and the equivalent mobile site URL (ex. http://example.com) you would like to redirect the mobile visitors to.
+7. Fill in the full site page title (ex.
+About) and the equivalent mobile site URL (ex. http://example.com) you would like to redirect the mobile visitors to.
-7. Select "Save Options".
+8. Select "Save Options".

 = Manual Install =
 1. Extract the contents of equivalent-mobile-redirect.zip and upload to the wp-content/plugins folder.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 4. Locate the "EMR Redirect" settings menu
 5. Enable mobile redirect by checking the enable checkbox.
+6. Enable Homepage redirect by checking the enbale checkbox and enter the corrosponding mobile site URL (ex. http://example.com).
-6. Fill in the full site page title (ex.
-Home) and the equivalent mobile site URL (ex. http://example.com) you would like to redirect the mobile visitors to.
+7. Fill in the full site page title (ex.
+About) and the equivalent mobile site URL (ex. http://example.com) you would like to redirect the mobile visitors to.
-7. Select "Save Options".
+8. Select "Save Options".

 == Frequently Asked Questions ==